Kyle MacLachlan: Marriage

 In 1999, he met and began a relationship with publicist Desiree Gruber.
 Gruber runs her own public relations agency; she became an executive producer of Project Runway in 2004.
 MacLachlan moved to New York City because he was filming Sex and the City and Gruber was based there.
 They were married on April 20, 2002.
 Their son was born on July 25, 2008.
 The family has residences in Los Angeles and New York.

 Winemaking

 MacLachlan, a wine lover, co-founded Pursued by Bear with vintner Eric Dunham in 2005 under Dunham Cellars in Walla Walla, Washington.
-The name, inspired by Shakespeare's The Winter's Tale, comes from the stage direction "Exit, pursued by a bear."
+The name, inspired by Shakespeare's The Winter's Tale, comes from the stage direction "Exit, pursued by a bear".
 Recognized as one of Washington's top-rated labels, Pursued by Bear produces five wines: Twin Bear, Pursued by Bear, Baby Bear, Blushing Bear, and Bear Cub.

 Social media

-In 2024, MacLachlan’s Instagram and TikTok accounts garnered attention for his engagement with viral trends and popular culture.
+In 2024, MacLachlan’s Instagram and TikTok accounts gained attention for his engagement with viral trends and popular culture.
 His posts, which featured music and inspiration from artists like Lorde, Chappell Roan, and Charli XCX's Brat, received positive reactions from the artists themselves.
 Multiple publications praised his ability to connect with a Gen-Z audience and affectionately elevated him to "babygirl" status.